adityaponnada/adityaponnada.github.io/_pages/cv.md

 * Special Recognition for Outstanding Reviews, IMWUT 2017, 2022 and CHI 2024
 * BostonCHI Lifetime Membership awarded by FutureWei Technologies, 2020.
 * NU-TECH + AWS Award by NEU Center for Entrepreneurship Education, 2018.
-* Best Presentation Award at Human Factors and Ergonomics Society (HFES), New England Chapter’s Student Research Symposium, 2018.
+* Best Presentation Award at Human Factors and Ergonomics Society (HFES), New England Chapter’s Research Symposium, 2018.
 * Amandus H. Lundqvist Scholarship (ALSP-silver) for masters studies in TU Eindhoven, The Netherlands, 2015.
 * Young Achiever of the Year, Samsung Annual Awards, 2013-14
-* Employee of the Month, Samsung R&D Bangalore, October 2013
 * Best Research Paper Award, PERSUASIVE 2013

 Service and Leadership